Suor/django-cacheops/README.rst

         return _articles_json()

-You can manually invalidate or update a result of cached function:
+You can manually invalidate or update a result of a cached function:

 .. code:: python